mmn80/feed-reader/src/FeedReader/DB_info.md

 ```
 for each job:
-  with Data lock:
+  with dataHandle lock:
     increase file size if needed
     write all updates
+  with jobs lock:
+    remove job from list
-  with Master lock:
+  with master lock:
     add "Completed: TID" to the transaction log
 ```